 In addition to bursaries and loans, there is other financial aid available.
 If you are on a low income you may qualify for Income Support and, if you have any dependants (children or dependant adults), you may be entitled to a Childcare Grant, a Parents’ Learning Allowance, an Adult Dependants’ Grant or Child Tax Credit.
 You can apply for these online or you could ask your student support service for advice.

-There’s no two ways about it – a university education is a major expense.
-But, armed with a degree, university graduates have bright futures ahead of them.
-And, as well as their academic qualifications, those who’ve been to university will come out of it with a knack for managing their money - and making it go further.
+As well as their academic qualifications, those who’ve been to university will come out of it with a knack for managing their money - and making it go further.

 If you have any other questions about education, then our Knowledge Bank is the place to go!
 Our articles are written by teachers and educationalists and they aim to provide you with all the information you need.
 Why not take a look?